Anugya-Gogoi/Calculator/README.md

 # Simple-Calculator
-A simple calculator made in Python using tkinter.
+A simple calculator made with tkinter.

 ## Technology Used
 tkinter module